Mutual Learning: Living independently in cities – local approaches for persons with disabilities cover image

 More information

-• Organisation HABIT, Garconnierenverbund Seestadt: network appartments, supported housing for persons with psychiatric support needs - Address
+• Organisation HABIT, Garconnierenverbund Seestadt: network appartments, supported housing for persons with high support needs - Address

 HABIT – Haus der Barmherzigkeit Integrationsteam provides individualized support for people with complex needs/high support needs and intellectual disabilities.
 The Garconnierenverbund Seestadt offers barrier-free, self-contained apartments with on site person-centered assistance.
 Support focuses on daily living, social participation, and fostering independence.
 The goal is to enable clients to live a self-determined life.